uthcode/learntosolveit/source/python.rst

         Factory method design pattern is used quite often in Python.
 It is a creational pattern, dealing with creation of objects (products) without specifying the exact class.
-The creational patterns abstract the concept of instantiating objects.  and It handles this case by defining a separate method for creation objects.
+The creational patterns abstract the concept of instantiating objects and It handles this case by defining a separate method for creation objects.

         The subclasses of that method or object can override to specify the derived